abpio/abp-commercial-docs/en/modules/database-tables.md

 ### SaasEditions

 This table stores information about the different editions of the application.
-Each record represents an edition and contains information about the edition, such as name and other details.
+Each record represents an edition and contains information about the edition, such as the name and other details.

 ### SaasTenants

 This table stores information about the tenants.
-Each record represents a tenant and contains information about the tenant, such as name, password, and all other relevant details.
+Each record represents a tenant and contains information about the tenant, such as the name, password, and all other relevant details.

 ### SaasTenantConnectionStrings